If You Take a Mouse to School Story-related Math Pack for Preschoolers

 Yey

 P.D.
-Please let me know if these ideas worked for you or if you think I need to add or replace something.
+Please let me know if these ideas worked for you or if you think I should add or replace anything.
 My goal is to help you in any way I can.

 Sharing is caring!